Hi, I’m Susan

 Susan has been featured on 11 Alive News Metro Atlanta, AJC, MamaPedia, Common Sense Media, Real Housewives of Atlanta, and ParentGuru.com.

 Susan’s column, Because I Said So, has been published in several publications.
 She answers parent questions on John Rosemond’s membership site, ParentGuru.com, and Susan has been a regular speaker to Navy Seal parents across the county, National Nanny Day, and has spoken to parents of medically fragile children through CHOA’s Sibley Heart Center in Atlanta, GA.

-Susan sits on the Alumni Board of Georgia Perimeter College and Agape Tennis Academy Board.
-She continues to work with children in City Schools of Decatur school system and helps manage a girls Junior ALTA team in Decatur, GA.
+Susan sits on the Visitor’s Board of Georgia State University School of Perimeter College and Agape Tennis Academy Board.
+She continues to work with children in City Schools of Decatur school system and captains her USTA women’s tennis team in Decatur, GA.